 - 2 eggs

-- 2 tablespoons flour To make this soufflé gluten-free I substitute the flour with Bob's Red Mill 1-to-1 flour.
+- 2 tablespoons flour To make this soufflé gluten-free substitute the flour with a 1-to-1 gluten free substitute like Bob's Red Mill or King Arthur Baking

-- 1/2 teaspoon orange extract or 1 tablespoon grated orange zest This ingredient is optional
+- ½ teaspoon orange extract or 1/2 tablespoon grated orange zest optional

 Crumble Topping